FormidableLabs/react-fast-compare/README.md

 ```

-## Features
+## Highlights

 - ES5 compatible; works in node.js (0.10+) and browsers (IE9+)
-- deeply compares any object (besides circular references)
+- deeply compares any value (besides objects with circular references)
-- handles all React-specific circular references, like elements
+- handles React-specific circular references, like elements
 - checks equality Date and RegExp objects
+- should be just as fast as [fast-deep-equal](https://github.com/epoberezkin/fast-deep-equal) for general use, and faster for React use

 ## Usage